levialtringer/machine_learning_wildlife_strike_cost_estimates/README.md

 To perform the analysis and reproduce the objects presented in the paper, work through the `analysis.R` script.
 At the beginning, this script sources the `clean_nwsd.R` script to join and clean the `strike_data_raw_1.csv` and `strike_data_raw_2.csv` data.
 Then, the `analysis.R` script uses the user-defined functions sourced from `functions.R` to perfrom the analysis.
 The script is annotated to aid in replication.

-Questions concerning the analysis and research can be sent to <levi.altringer@colostate.edu>.
+Questions concerning the analysis and research can be sent to <levi.altringer@colostate.edu> or <levi.altringer@usda.gov>.